tanema/luaf/doc/jit.md

+---
+layout: doc
-# Writing a JIT language
+title: Writing a JIT language
+---

 Here are some notes and links that I want to keep track of while I learn how to write a jit